MP Estate Planning UK

 Considerations when choosing beneficiaries:

-• Personal relationships and wishes
+• Personal relationships and your wishes for each individual

-• Financial needs of beneficiaries
+• Financial needs and vulnerability of beneficiaries (e.g., minor children, those with disabilities)

 Specific Bequests vs. Residual Gifts

-By understanding the key components of a will, including the roles of executors and beneficiaries, and the distinction between specific bequests and residual gifts, you can create a will that accurately reflects your intentions and provides for your loved ones.
+By understanding the key components of a will — including the roles of executors and beneficiaries, and the distinction between specific bequests and residual gifts — you can create a will that accurately reflects your intentions and provides for your loved ones.

 Property Types and Their Treatment